wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Thanks to Mark Andrews for providing these helpful notes for implementors.
 As they are more general than for Aggressive NSEC we have placed them in an appendix.
+This procedure outlines how to determine if a given name does not exist, or is an ENT (Empty Non- Terminal, see [RFC5155] Section 1.3)

    If the NSEC record has not been verified as secure discard it.